leanchess/leanchess.github.io/index.md

 To benefit the less technically savvy reader, an oversimplified interjection is in order.
 8086, being a 16-bit processor, offers a reacher instruction set than does its typical 8-bit counterpart, thus more bytes are needed for encoding an average instruction.
 As a consequence, a (typical) 8-bit machine language program of equivalent function will consume substantially less storage space, unless it specifically requires 16-bit (or larger) words for arithmetics and/or memory accesses.
 Chess, conversely, lends itself ideally to the 8-bit realm.
 This explains the little hope we had of beating the author of [ChesSkelet] at his game (sizecoding, not chess).

 <a name="pusha"></a>
-On to the reason from switching from the PC to the AT.
+On to the reason for switching from the PC to the PC AT.
 As we were browsing through the x86 documentation, we stumbled upon an unfamiliar instruction: `pusha`.
 The description read:

 > Note: this instruction works only on 80186 CPU and later!